Future Drought Fund

 Boosting drought resilience in the Lower Loddon Landscape: If you look after nature, nature can look after you

-The Wetland Revival Trust is working on a new project to restore wetlands on private land along the lower Loddon River floodplain.
+The Wetland Revival Trust is working on the project “Boosting Drought Resilience in the Lower Loddon Landscape” to restore wetlands on private land along the lower Loddon River floodplain.

 This project received funding from the Australian Government’s Future Drought Fund, through the Drought Resilient Soils and Landscapes grants program.